 Research

-My main research interest is on the architectures of exoplanet systems.
-I have been involved in the discovery and characterization of a number exoplanet systems, like a trio of gas giants on short period orbits (TOI-1820, TOI-2025, and TOI-2158) or the discovery of a hot super Neptune right in the Neptunian desert (TOI-1288) shown in the plot below.
+I have been involved in the discovery and characterization of a number of exoplanet systems discovered by TESS, like a trio of gas giants on short period orbits (TOI-1820, TOI-2025, and TOI-2158) or the discovery of a hot super Neptune right in the Neptunian desert (TOI-1288).

 I find it especially interesting to learn about the so-called obliquities of these systems.
 The obliquity is the angle between the stellar rotation axis and the orbital axis of the planet.
 This quantity can tell us something about the planets' formation and migration history.
 We can measure the obliquity through the so-called Rossiter-McLaughlin (RM) effect by, for instance, looking at the distortion of the stellar spectral lines during a planetary transit.
 This distortion traces the path of the transiting planet as it crosses the rotating stellar disk, as shown in the left plot in the video below.
 The overall effect is a change in the radial velocity (RV) of the star, which is shown to the right.
 By gauging the morphology of this curve, we can deduce the projected obliquity of the system.
 For more details on the RM effect check out our paper on the HD 332231 system.